danvk/boggle-paper/paper/paper.typ

   return add_word(sum_n, path[1:], points)
 ```

-- Lemma: This produces an identical tree.
+*Lemma*: This produces an identical tree.

 Every path to points is present and identical in both constructions.

 This shift in perspectives allows us to establish the critical result:

-- Theorem: anagramming words before adding them preserves the invariant
+*Theorem*: Anagramming words before adding them preserves the invariant.

+// TODO: is "anagramming" a word?
+Maybe "Rearranging letters?"

 This can be seen by treating the `Force` operation as a sum across all
 SumNodes with points in the tree, conditioned on whether the path to